-In addition to the standard workout options in Attachment 18-A, The Loss Mitigation Guide, servicers may offer the following special relief alternatives depending on the borrower's circumstances.
+In addition to the standard workout options in Attachment 18-A, The Loss Mitigation Guide, found at the end of this Chapter, servicers may offer the following special relief alternatives depending on the borrower's circumstances.

-A. Special Relief Alternatives
+A. Special Relief Alternatives: